+A9 :2017

-A9:2017 Using Components with Known Vulnerabilities
+Using Components with Known Vulnerabilities

-Threat agents/Attack

-vectors Security Weakness Impacts

-Access Lvl \ Exploitability 2 Prevalence 3 \
+Threat O Attack Vectors Security Weakness Impacts App.
+Specific Exploitability: 2 Prevalence: 3 Detectability: 2 Technical: 2 Business ?
 While it is easy to find already-written exploits for many known vulnerabilities, other vulnerabilities require concentrated effort to develop a custom exploit.
-Prevalence of this issue is very widespread.
-Component-heavy development patterns can lead to development teams not even understanding which components they use in their application or API, much less keeping them up to date.
-Some scanners such as retire.js help in detection but determining exploitability requires additional effort.
-While some known vulnerabilities lead to only minor impacts, some of the largest breaches to date have relied on exploiting known vulnerabilities in components.
-Depending on the assets you are protecting, perhaps this risk should be at the top of your list.
+Component-heavy develop development teams not ev oment patterns can lead to en understanding which eir application or API, p to date. etire.js help in detection, While some known lead to only minor i the largest breacher relied on exploiting vulnerabilities in co Depending on the a protecting, perhaps be at the top of the mpacts, some of es to date have known mponents. assets you are s this risk should